Helping you grow closer to God

 Maybe on a smaller scale.
 Could you build interpersonal relationships?
 Could you invite some people over?
 Could you throw some hamburgers on the grill, and just open up, and love people, and find out what’s going on in their life?
 Ask them about their story?

 Maybe, a lot of these go together, maybe you do that and you end up sharing your testimony.
-Or maybe they start asking really, really hard questions and you go, “Oh no. What do I do now?”
+Or maybe they start asking really, really hard questions and you go, “Oh no. I don’t have the intellectual approach.
+What do I do now?”

 You say, “You know something?” - here’s my answer to all the hard questions – “That is a really good question.
 That’s a deep one.
 Could I get back with you on that?
 I don’t know the answer to that.”

-Most of everything I’ve ever learned, despite all the schooling I had to go to, came from questions I didn’t know how to answer, and then going and doing some research, and saying, “Lord, I know You have an answer but will You show me?”
+Most of everything I’ve ever learned, despite all the schooling I had to go to, came from questions I didn’t know how to answer, and then going and doing some research, and saying, “Lord, I’m not going to throw my brains in the trash.
+I know You have an answer but will You show me?”

 What grew out of that for me was a series called Why I Believe.
 And it’s my journey in apologetics.
 Why I believe in the Bible.
 Can you really believe it’s true?
 Why I believe in Jesus.
 Why I believe in Life After Death.
 Why I believe in the God of the Bible versus other gods.